Imo State University

 The Imo State University (IMSU) in Owerri, Imo State, Nigeria was established in 1981 through law No. 4 passed by the Imo State House of Assembly.

 The university admitted the first intake of 392 pioneer students on 23 October 1981.

 After the creation of Abia State in 1991, the Uturu campus of the university became the Abia State University.

 Imo State University is a fully functional university.
-Most of the programs of the university have obtained full accreditation from National Universities Commission (NUC) of Nigeria.
+Most of the programs of the university(if not all) have obtained full accreditation from National Universities Commission (NUC) of Nigeria.